MicrosoftDocs/sql-docs/docs/data-quality-services/data-profiling-and-notifications-in-dqs.md

   - Matching.
   - But _not_ for the Cleansing activity.

-For more information about the specific profiling statistics related to an activity, see the Profiling sections in the following topics:
+DQS offers specific profiling statistics that are related to an activity.
+For details, see the **Profiling** sections in the following topics:

 - [Perform Knowledge Discovery](../data-quality-services/perform-knowledge-discovery.md)